smilecdr/FHIR.ts/GETTINGSTARTED.md

    }
 }
 ```
-If you try writing this out you will see that the variable `res` inside the `if` block is of type `CarePlan`.
+If you try writing this out you will see that the variable `resource` inside the `if` block is of type `CarePlan`.
 This was inferred automatically using the `if` condition (since as per the specification the only resources which can have `resourceType:"CarePlan"` are `CarePlan` resources).

 ## Utilities